aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 ### Canary Test

 The `test` property represents the test the canary executes.
-You can supply you own code using the `Test.custom()` method, or you can use a blueprint 🚧 e.g `Test.heartbeat()`.
+You can supply you own code using the `Test.custom()` method.

 #### Custom